Signs of a Healthy and Unhealthy Baby in the Womb

 9. Sudden Discontinuation of Morning Sickness

 Morning sickness and pregnancy are correlated.
-Usually, morning sickness resolves itself by the end of the first trimester or even earlier, without affecting foetus.
+Usually, morning sickness resolves itself by the end of the first trimester or even earlier without affecting the foetus.
 However, for some pregnant women, sudden discontinuation of morning sickness might be because of low hCG levels, pointing to a miscarriage.
 It’s advised to seek an expert’s opinion and make sure there’s no threat to your baby.

 10. Fever During Pregnancy

 Fever during pregnancy should not be ignored.
 A fever might pose the threat of a bacterial or viral infection to the foetus.